The apoBank supports physicians in managing their doctor’s office

 Analogue-digital consulting as a success factor

 It was clear to all project participants early on that a satisfactory solution would neither be a purely digital nor a purely analogue product.
 Rather, a hybrid result should be worked out, which accompanies the doctors in both the digital and the analogue world.
-In addition, the customer should be in the focus during the entire product development, which is why apoBank decided to integrate the Fraunhofer FIT Design Thinking Factory with its expertise in the development of user-centered products and services into the project.
+In addition, the customer should be in the focus during the entire product development, which is why apoBank decided to integrate the Fraunhofer FIT Design Thinking Factory with its expertise in the development of human-centered products and services into the project.
 In a first step, FIT planned to conduct meaningful user studies to gain a deep insight into the world of apoBank customers.
 On the basis of the knowledge gained, a paper prototype was then to be created as a conceptual foundation for later implementation.

 The "Lifeworld doctor’s office"